 Click the Raspberry Icon at the top left corner and select “Preferences” => “Raspberry Pi Configuration”.

 On the first “System” tab enter your custom hostname for the Raspberry.
 You can also leave this default but if you have more than one, you should change this to another name.

 On the second tab “Interfaces” you should enable “SSH” and “VNC”.
 SSH is used to connect to the Raspberry via console.
 VNC is used to connect to the desktop you see right now.
+Also check if you need to configure to localisation using the “Localization” tab.
+The default settings (like Timezone) are always for Great Britain and you may want to change it.
 After you confirm the dialog, you need to restart the Raspberry to apply the new hostname.